braheezy-resume/resmark/README.md

 ## Usage

-    resmark sample.md
+    resumerk sample.md

 This converts the file into `sample.html` and `sample.pdf`.
+The output files are named according to the name of the input file.

-## CSS
+## CSS and JS
-By default, the `default.css` file is applied to the HTML before rendering.
-The file can be changed with the `cssFile` argument.
-CSS can be skipped entirely by adding the `-nocss` flag.
+CSS and Javascript can be injected into the generated HTML or completely ignored.
+Use the `-help` flag to see the options.